oubino/locpix_points/README.rst

 *Arguments*

     - -i Path to the project folder
-    - -c Path to configuration .yaml file
+    - -c Path to folder with configuration .yaml file
     - -r (Optional) If specified this integer defines the number of random splits to perform